 Our current pupils:

-Charlotte Mallin-Martin commenced her pupillage in November 2020 in the Employment and Discrimination team and the Commercial team.
+Charlotte commenced pupillage in November 2020, specialising in Employment, Discrimination and Commercial law.
 She is supervised by Allan Roberts.

-Outside of pupillage, Charlotte enjoys road cycling and mountain biking, having competed in the sport at a national level since the age of 11.
+Outside of pupillage, Charlotte enjoys road cycling and mountain biking, having competed in the sport since the age of 11.
+In 2014, she won the Junior Women’s National Downhill Biking championships.

 Mandla Ndlovu commenced his pupillage in November 2020 in the Crime team.
 He is supervised by Jennifer Tallentire.